Who We Are

 VISIONBuilding a world where everyone has someone who really listens.

-MISSION STATEMENTWe provide free and compassionate emotional support to people in suicidal crisis or emotional distress through confidential telephone services.
+MISSION STATEMENTWe provide free and compassionate emotional support to people in suicidal crisis or emotional distress through confidential telephone, internet chat, and text services.

 We are proud that CONTACT and each of our programs are nationally accredited by the International Council for Helplines (formerly ContactUSA).
 Rigorous accreditation standards ensure that we operate according to national best practices and that the people helped are receiving compassionate, non-judgmental, care in accordance with the highest ethical and professional standards.
 CONTACT has been continuously accredited since 1973.
 We are the only nationally accredited crisis line in the region.